 All of the thinning units are consistent with the B8 - Earthflow standards and guidelines and the Forestwide Geology standards and guidelines.
 All unstable and potentially unstable areas have been examined and dropped from this project.
 This project would maintain the existing slope stability in this area and would improve it as thinning enhanced tree growth and tree root growth restore the hill slope stability to pre-development levels.

 3.6 SOIL PRODUCTIVITY

-This section summarizes the soil specialist report and data in the analysis file.
+This section summarizes the soil specialist report and data in the analysis file which are incorporated by reference.